isomerpages/pa-cdccs/_happenings/Upcoming Events/Skills For Good Festival 2023.md

 **1) Learn The Repair Spirit And Contribute To Sustainable Living By Sustainable Living Lab**

-“Repair gurus” will teach you basic sewing techniques, changing a 3-pin plug, and even using the right glue for different materials.
+“Repair gurus” will teach you how to give a second lease of life to common household items: Basic sewing techniques, changing a 3-pin plug, and even identifying the right kind of glue for different materials.

 **2) Experience Care-Giving For A Bedridden Patient By Centre For Seniors &amp; NTUC Learning Hub**